 FOLK DANCE: Very easy 'beginners' dances, English, Scottish, Playford, and sometimes international or American Square.
 All dances have a caller.
 Dances are 'walked through' and special allowance is made for learners.
 Our callers, (all of whom are fellow campers) range from 'semi'professional' to members able to call just a few dances.
-Some Sections have live music for dances.
+Many Areas have live music for dances.

 MUSIC: Musicians have opportunities to play in a band - formally for an evening dance, or informally on the camping field, or to entertain with an instrumental.
 Help is available if you are learning an instrument, and all level of musical skill is encouraged.

-SONG: Some Sections organise regular sing-a-round sessions.
+SONG: Many Areas organise regular sing-a-round sessions.
 Chorus songs with audience participation are particularly popular.
 All ages and all levels are catered for and the audience are as appreciative of an experienced entertainer as of a 3-year old rendering 'twinkle, twinkle, little star'!

 CRAFTS: We have many members who have a talent for a huge variety of crafts - both ancient and modern - ranging from bobbin lace to aromatherapy, and they are always happy to share their interests, and pass on their skills.